geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 Chenyu: Okay, anyway, it's completely as a bounty, and if someone saw it.
 Geohot: Yeah, yeah, let's see if ChatGPT says this is possible or not.
 Chenyu: Okay, cool.
-Chenyu: So I post the new MLPerf deadline for training 5.1.It will be October 10th.
+So I post the new MLPerf deadline for training 5.1.It will be October 10th.
-Chenyu: So Flata, just so you know, I lock the bounty for you, we say six hours.
+So Flata, just so you know, I lock the bounty for you, we say six hours.
-Chenyu: If you can do that before next round, bounty is yours.
+If you can do that before next round, bounty is yours.

 ##### **Geohot & Chenyu** [[00:31:18](https://www.youtube.com/watch?v=axTYYYYOHHY&t=1878)]
 Geohot: Yeah, do we know what is getting, is BERT going to make it?